-By applying for a claimant's interest in the Scheme, and having their application accepted by the responsible entity, each claimant assigns to the responsible entity to hold on trust the claimant's entitlement to any Resolution Sum.
+By applying for a claimant's interest in the Scheme, and having their application accepted by the responsible entity, each claimant assigns to the responsible entity to hold on trust the claimant's entitlement to any Resolution Sum6.
 The Funder will be paid an amount out of the Resolution Sum.
 The payments to the Funder will be equal to:

-- (a) an amount equal to the claimant's share of the costs of the litigation (which includes all the amounts referred to as Project Costs in section 38 below, including the costs of operating the Scheme) - (b) GST at 10% on any supply made by the Funder; plus - (c) a percentage of the Resolution Sum (gross of the deductions above) calculated as set out in the Scheme's constitution.
+- (a) an amount equal to the claimant's share of the Project Costs of the litigation (which includes all the amounts referred to as Project Costs in section 38 below, including the costs of operating the Scheme) - (b) an amount on account of GST at 10% on any supply made by the Funder; plus - (c) an amount equal to a percentage of the Resolution Sum (gross of the deductions above) calculated as set out in the Scheme's constitution.
 This is the Funder's amount that it earns for taking the risk of funding the litigation and to recover Project Costs.
 Details of how this is calculated are set out in the Fees and Other Costs section of this document.

 The amount the Funder is paid can vary.
-For this Scheme, the Funder's and the Lawyers' aggregate possible share of the Resolution Sum cannot be more than 50% of the Resolution Sum.
-This does not guarantee that the Resolution Sum will be a significant amount (or anything at all).
+For this Scheme, the amounts to which the Funder and the Lawyers are entitled cannot exceed the Resolution Sum.
+There is no guarantee that the Resolution Sum will be a significant amount (or anything at all).

-GST: Each claimant must, at the Funder's request, pay to the Funder any Input Tax Credit to which the claimant is entitled under the relevant GST Act in respect of the incurrence of the Project Costs.
+GST: Each claimant must, at the Funder's request, pay to the Funder any Input Tax Credit to which the claimant is entitled under the GST Act in respect of the incurrence of the Project Costs.
 If the Funder makes a request, any such amount is payable at the earliest time the claimant can claim the benefit of the Input Tax Credit from the Commissioner of Taxation.
 If upon Resolution there is any Input Tax Credit not paid to the Funder, that is payable or would be payable if the Funder had made a request, then the Funder will be entitled to receive payment to which that Input Tax Credit relates or would relate.

-&lt;sup>4 If the proceedings are brought on behalf of an open class (see section 3 above for more detail on this), the Passive Members may also have their share of any Resolution Sum deemed by Court order as being contributed to, and distributed according to the constitution of, the Scheme.
+6 The Passive Members may also have their share of any Resolution Sum deemed by Court order as being contributed to, and distributed according to the constitution of, the Scheme.
 If you do not wish to have your claim determined as part of the Class Action, please take steps to Opt Out by filing the required Opt Out Notice.
 Omni Bridgeway can assist you with this.